lethiess/AirBnB/README.md

 ## Installation <a name="installation"></a>

-To run the Juptyer Note properly a installation of Anaconda is recommended.
+To run the Juptyer Note a proper installation of Anaconda is recommended.

 [Install Anaconda](https://www.anaconda.com/products/individual#Downloads)